What we know about Ahmaud Arbery's killing - Local News 8

 When is the trial?

 That will be laid out in future court hearings.
-Before putting a defendant on trial, she or he must be indicted, and Atlantic Judicial Circuit District Attorney Tom Durden will not be able to present evidence to a grand jury until the state Supreme Court’s coronavirus restrictions are lifted June 12.
+Before putting a defendant on trial, she or he must be indicted, and the prosecution will not be able to present evidence to a grand jury until the state Supreme Court’s coronavirus restrictions are lifted June 12.

 Will it be tried in Glynn County?